NHSDigital/electronic-prescription-service-api/README.md

 These are used by CI pipeline to get files into the correct location so the APIM provided build templates work.
 They can be safely run locally.
-This is not valid for -all target
+This is not valid for -all target.

 ### Prepare for release targets